-- a A Member may, by 12 noon two working days before the meeting, ask the Mayor or the Chairman any question in writing or by electronic mail on any matter to which the council has powers and duties. - b A Member may with the permission of the Mayor put to him or the Chairman any question relating to urgent business, but if possible a copy of the question shall be delivered to the Town Clerk no later than 10.00am in the morning of the day of the meeting.
+- a A Member may, by 12 noon two working days before the meeting, ask the Mayor or the Chair any question in writing or by electronic mail on any matter to which the council has powers and duties. - b A Member may, with the permission of the Mayor or the Chair of Council, put to them or the Chair any question relating to urgent business, but if possible a copy of the question shall be delivered to the Town Clerk no later than 10.00am in the morning of the day of the meeting.